arunkd13/arunkd13.github.io/content/blog/apcnf.md

     This is the technique where the farmer nurtures and grows the tree saplings that naturally popup every year all over the field and were sown by birds, squirrels and other animals.
 What a joy it is, to work with nature!
-    If let to nature, it is very much capable of turning the land into robust forest in a couple of decades, but we then lose our ability to grow field crops.
+    If left to nature, it is very much capable of turning the land into robust forest in a decade, but we then lose our ability to grow field crops.
 So we still need to decide which saplings and how many, we nurture and which ones we destroy.
 This technique doesn't create neat rows of trees like in alley cropping, but